tsdiokno/abl/content/tl/docs/nt/roma/roma-2.md

 [^11]: For there is no favoritism with God.

-[^12] Lahat ng nagkakasala sa labas ng Kautusan ay masasawi sa labas ng Kautusan, at lahat ng nagkakasala sa ilalim ng Kautusan ay hahatulan sa ng naayon sa Kautusan.
+[^12] Lahat ng nagkakasala sa labas ng Kautusan ay masasawi sa labas ng Kautusan, at lahat ng nagkakasala sa ilalim ng Kautusan ay hahatulan ng naayon sa Kautusan.

 [^12]: All who sin without the law will also perish without the law, and all who sin under the law will be judged by the law.